 Here I’m describing the process, how this blog is built and deployed using Hugo, Docker and GitLab CI.
 In essence, every time I push code (or in my case content for my Hugo blog) to a GitLab repository, the GitLab CI runner will create a Docker container and provide it in it’s own private Docker registry.
 Watchdog will notice the change and pull the image.
-That’s it.

 Get Started